 OMG Steph we know!

-If there’s one piece of nutrition advice that just about everyone can agree on, regardless of the dietary paradigm you follow (unless you’re a breathatarian, but that’s a whole other thing…) is that fruits and vegetables are good and we should eat more of them.
+If there’s one piece of nutrition advice that just about everyone can agree on, regardless of the dietary paradigm you follow (unless you’re on the carnivore diet, but that’s a whole other thing…) is that fruits and vegetables are good and we should eat more of them.

 Fruits and vegetables being healthy choices isn’t news.
 Yet despite knowing that they’re good for us, many people I pose this question to aren’t really sure what makes fruits and veggies so good.
 I mean sure they have….nutrients? (yup!) and ummm, protein? (nope!) but more often than not that question is met with a shrug.